uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

 $ cd cloud-native-app-labs
 ```

-2) OPTIONAL STEP - Import applications into your IDE such as SpringSource Tool Suite.
+2) OPTIONAL STEP - Import applications into your IDE such as SpringSource Tool Suite (Import Existing Maven Projects).
 Importing projects at the `cloud-native-app-labs` level is recommended because there are several projects.
 Otherwise, use your favorite editor.

 ### `config-server` Setup